Blog/virtual-assistant-services

 Management Support You handle everything Campaign Manager helps

-You save over $70,000 per year by choosing a VA instead of hiring in-house.
+You save over $89,000 a year by choosing a VA instead of an in-house employee.
+That money goes back into the business.

 A rental platform listing optimization VA improves rental listings, manages pricing, photos, calendar, guest messages, and reviews to increase bookings.

-• Get back 20+ hours per week for high-value activities
+• Get back 20+ hours per week for work that generates revenue

-• Never miss another important call or email
+• Never miss a follow-up or important call

 • Professional customer service during all business hours